Innovation Camp Seoul 2026

 Innovation Camp builds on previous successful partnerships with ICDK Seoul, where LDC has carried out camps on smart textiles, the metaverse, and new export strategies.
 The camp provides access to key players such as KOFOTI, Ewha University, XR hubs, and the design sector – making it a unique springboard for Danish companies and researchers with global ambitions.

-Companies within furniture, fashion, interior, sports, textiles, and technology – seeking to explore new markets and innovation approaches.
+Companies within furniture, fashion, interiors, sports, textiles, and technology that want to explore new markets and innovation approaches.

-DKK 17,000 for non-members and larger companies (excluding travel and accommodation)
+DKK 15,000 for non-members and larger member companies

-The program is preliminary and will be adapted to participants – but will typically include:
+The programme is preliminary and will be tailored to the participants – but typically includes:

 A unique launchpad for innovation and market insights